-An individual is functionally eligible for DDD services if the individual has a severe, chronic disability of an individual which:
+An individual is functionally eligible for DDD services in New Jersey, if the individual has a severe, chronic disability of an individual which:

-In order to qualify for DDD benefits, the individual must be found eligible for Medicaid benefits under any available program, including SSI-linked Medicaid, NJ Family Care, NJ Workability, Managed Long Term Services and Supports (MLTSS), Community Care Program or the Supports Program.
+In order to qualify for DDD benefits in New Jersey, the individual must be found eligible for Medicaid benefits under any available program, including SSI-linked Medicaid, NJ Family Care, NJ Workability, Managed Long Term Services and Supports ("MLTSS"), Community Care Program or the Supports Program.

 Strict financial requirements surround access to governmental benefits.
 If the beneficiary with a disability has “too much money” in their own name, they may be disqualified from all services.